Project-MONAI/MONAI/docs/source/highlights.md

 For example, `Mean Dice` score can be used for segmentation tasks, and the area under the ROC curve(`ROCAUC`) for classification tasks.
 We continue to integrate more options.

-## Visualization
+## Visualisation
-Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
-This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
-A runnable example with visualization is available at [UNet training example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_training_dict.py).
+Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualise multidimensional data as GIF animations in TensorBoard.
+This could provide a quick qualitative assessment of the model by visualising, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
+A runnable example with visualisation is available at [UNet training example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_training_dict.py).

-And to visualize the class activation mapping for a trained classification model, MONAI provides CAM, GradCAM, GradCAM++ APIs for both 2D and 3D models:
+And to visualise the class activation mapping for a trained classification model, MONAI provides CAM, GradCAM, GradCAM++ APIs for both 2D and 3D models:

 ![image](../images/cam.png)